 Do you see what a problem that is for marketers trying to find the best channel?
 There’s no way they can tell.

 Amazon Attribution changes everything completely.
-Now marketers and brands will be able to see precisely where each sale comes from, and that comes with a bunch of benefits.
+Now marketers and brands can see precisely where each sale comes from, and that comes with a bunch of benefits.

 “Why use Amazon Attribution in the first place?”
 I hear some of you ask.
 There are several reasons eligible brands should start using Amazon Attribution immediately.
-Here’s my top three.
+Here are my top three.

 It’s not always easy to calculate the ROI of your non-Amazon marketing efforts, especially if you use multiple channels.
 Amazon Attribution allows sellers to see exactly which advertising efforts drive the most sales and provide the highest ROI.
 With a clear picture of what’s working and what’s not, store owners can focus on their most profitable channels.

 Amazon Attribution lets you understand how users interact with your store and the broader Amazon ecosystem.
 If traffic from one demographic converts better than others, you can optimize your existing campaigns to drive more users that do convert and fewer of those that don’t.
 Without Amazon Attribution retailers have no way of knowing which campaigns are driving the most traffic to their store and no way of knowing which campaigns they should scale or optimize to improve their ROI.